Chair’s Introduction

 Details of the principal risks and uncertainties and emerging risks facing the Group, along with a description of the Group’s risk management procedures, are detailed in the Strategic Report within the Annual Report.
 The principal financial risks are detailed in Note 3 to the financial statements.

 The Directors recognise their responsibility for the Group’s system of internal control and have established systems to ensure that an appropriate and reasonable level of oversight and control is provided.
 These systems, which cover all material controls, including financial, operational and compliance controls are reviewed for effectiveness annually by the Audit Committee and the Board.
-The Group’s systems of internal control have been extended, as part of the integration process, to include Sentry and are designed to help the Group meet its business objectives by appropriately managing, rather than eliminating, the risks to those objectives.
+The Group’s systems of internal control are designed to help the Group meet its business objectives by appropriately managing, rather than eliminating, the risks to those objectives.
 The controls can only provide reasonable, not absolute, assurance against material misstatement or loss.

 The annual financial forecast is reviewed and approved by the Board.
 Financial results, with comparisons to forecast results, are reported on at least a quarterly basis to the Board together with a report on operational achievements, objectives and issues encountered.
 The quarterly reports are supplemented by interim monthly financial information.
 Forecasts are updated no less than quarterly in the light of market developments and the underlying performance and expectations.
 Significant variances from plan are discussed at Board meetings and actions set in place to address them.
-During the financial year and in the period to the date of approval of this report, the Board has received information regarding the Group’s compliance with financial covenants contained within the committed term loan and revolving loan facility.
-Further details regarding these borrowing facilities are contained in Note 22 to the financial statements for the year ended 30 June 2022.
+During the financial year and in the period to the date of approval of this report, the Board has received information regarding the Group’s compliance with financial covenants contained within the committed term loan and revolving credit facility.
+Further details regarding these borrowing facilities are contained in Note 20 to the financial statements.

 Approval levels for authorisation of expenditure are at set levels and cascaded through the management structure with any expenditure in excess of pre-defined levels requiring approval from the executive Directors and selected senior managers.

-Measures continue to be taken to review and embed internal controls and risk management procedures into the business processes of the organisation and to deal with areas of improvement which come to management’s and the Board’s attention.
+Internal controls and risk management procedures are embedded into the business processes of the organisation and these are subject to review and assessment so that any identified areas of improvement, which come to management’s and the Board’s attention, can be actioned, as appropriate.
 Metrics and quality objectives continue to be actively implemented and monitored as part of a continual improvement programme.
+The visibility of regularly updated metrics, across many areas of the business, continues to be enhanced with oversight from the Group’s Transformation team.

-There is an extensive complement of policies and procedures, applicable across The Craneware Group, including: business ethics, information security, whistleblowing, anti-bribery and corruption, anti-slavery and human trafficking along with monitoring of mandatory training and policy acknowledgement for key areas.
+There is an extensive complement of policies and procedures, applicable across The Craneware Group, including: business ethics, information security, whistleblowing, anti-corruption and bribery, anti-slavery and human trafficking along with monitoring of mandatory employee training and policy acknowledgement for key areas.
 This is referred to in the ESG Statement section of the Annual Report.

 Audit Committee: role, responsibilities and activities during the year